pantheon-systems/documentation/source/docs/articles/local/continuous-integration-solutions.md

 ## Integration Bot

-We recommend creating a bot user account that will handle the tasks or jobs by an external continuous intergration service rather a standard user account.
+We recommend creating a bot user account that will handle the tasks or jobs by an external continuous integration service rather a standard user account.

 - Add the bot to select projects
 - Manage separate SSH Keys for CI